Saint Paul, Minnesota: History

 In 1841, Catholic missionary Lucien Galtier was sent to minister to the French Canadians at Mendota.
 He had a chapel he named for St. Paul built on the bluff above the riverboat landing downriver from Fort Snelling.
-Galtier informed the settlers that they were to adopt the chapel's name for the settlement and cease the use of "Pigs Eye".
+Galtier informed the settlers that they were to adopt the chapel's name for the settlement and cease the use of "Pig's Eye".
 In 1847, New York educator Harriet Bishop moved to the settlement and opened the city's first school.
 The Minnesota Territory was created in 1849 with Saint Paul as the capital.
 The U.S. Army made the territory's first improved road, Point Douglas Fort Ripley Military Road, in 1850.
-It passed through what became St. Paul neighborhoods.
+It passed through what became Saint Paul neighborhoods.
 In 1857, the territorial legislature voted to move the capital to Saint Peter, but Joe Rolette, a territorial legislator, stole the text of the bill and went into hiding, preventing the move.

 The year 1858 saw more than 1,000 steamboats service Saint Paul, making it a gateway for settlers to the Minnesota frontier or Dakota Territory.
 Geography was a primary reason the city became a transportation hub.
 The location was the last good point to land riverboats coming upriver due to the river valley's topography.
-For a time, Saint Paul was called "The Last City of the East."
-Fort Snelling was important to St. Paul from the start.
-Direct access from St. Paul did not happen until the 7th bridge was built in 1880.
+For a time, Saint Paul was called "The Last City of the East".
+Fort Snelling was important to Saint Paul from the start.
+Direct access from Saint Paul did not happen until the 7th bridge was built in 1880.
 Before that, there was a cable ferry crossing dating to at latest the 1840s.
-Once streetcars appeared, a new bridge to St. Paul was built in 1904.
-Until the town built its first jail the fort's brig served St. Paul.
-Industrialist James J. Hill founded his railroad empire in St. Paul.
-The Great Northern Railway and the Northern Pacific Railway were both headquartered in St. Paul until they merged with the Burlington Northern.
+Once streetcars appeared, a new bridge to Saint Paul was built in 1904.
+Until the town built its first jail the fort's brig served Saint Paul.
+Industrialist James J. Hill founded his railroad empire in Saint Paul.
+The Great Northern Railway and the Northern Pacific Railway were both headquartered in Saint Paul until they merged with the Burlington Northern.
 Today they are part of the BNSF Railway.